learn-co-curriculum/curriculum-team/first_day.md

 * Make sure you have the right tools (see: README)
 * Make sure you know how to process issues (see: README)
 * Take a look at [New Project Deploy](./major_project_deploy_new_version.md).
-  This describers one of our most complicated and difficult projects.
+  This describes one of our most complicated and difficult projects.
 By looking at our approach here you'll get a good read on the culture of the team and see several key parts of IT infrastructure.
 * Read up about the organziations / batch / track architecture.
 You might never